-Adolescent participants rated their VR experience favorably and attrition rates were low, the study indicated.
+The study indicated that adolescent participants rated their VR experience favorably, and attrition rates were low.

-The VR technology can provide a safe, rapidly efficacious, and acceptable treatment modality for managing psychological distress in several key adolescent populations, the researchers said.
+The researchers said that VR technology can provide a safe, rapidly efficacious, and acceptable treatment modality for managing psychological distress in several key adolescent populations.